ChrisPenner/ChrisPenner.github.io/site/drafts/stm.md

 Okay, but now that we've lost thousands if not millions of dollars, how do we fix this?

-Mutexes are the solution espoused to fix this issue, if you remember to use them, and indeed if you use them _correctly_.
+Enter Mutexes!

+### Mutexes

+Okay, we've encountered a problem with our shared mutable state, the traditional approach to solving these problems is to enforce _exclusive access_ to the shared data in so-called "critical sections".
+Mutexes are so-named because they provide **mut**ual **ex**clusion, meaning only a single thread may access a given virtual resource at a time.

-Here's how we can fix the above code using a mutex:
+Here's how we can fix the data race problems using a mutex:

 ```go
 struct Account {